 Josephine Piccolo

-Bachelor of Behavioural Science (Honours); Diploma Alcohol and other Drug Work; Graduate Diploma Young People's Mental Health; Master of Counselling Psychology; Associate Member AADPA; Member APS
+Bachelor of Behavioural Science (Honours), Diploma Alcohol and other Drug Work, Gradate Diploma Young People's Mental Health, Master of Counselling Psychology, Associate Member AADPA, MAPS

-Hey, my name is Jo (she/her).
-I am an experienced Psychologist who supports young people and adults feel empowered to understand and recover from the impacts of difficult (and even awful) life experiences.
-I am also able to support people identifying as neurodivergent cope with the impacts of living in a neurotypical world
+Hello, my name is Josephine (she/her).
+I am a Psychologist and I help people feel empowered to understand and recover from the impacts of difficult (and even awful) life experiences.
+I also support people who identify as neurodivergent to cope with the impacts of living in a neurotypical world.

 The majority of my practice focuses on: